mlhartme/stool/DOCUMENTATION.md

 ### Settings

-Stool is configured via settings specified in its configuration.yaml.
+Stool is configured via settings specified in its `configuration.yaml`.
 A setting is a key/value pair.
 Value has a type (string, number, date, boolean, list (of strings), or map (string to string)).
 Settings are global, they apply to all stages, they are usually adjusted by system administrators.

+TODO: available entries, classpath etc ...

 ### Properties